Ferrisx4/gene_jbrowse_field/README.md

 # Gene JBrowse Fields
-This module attempts to create a field on Gene pages that will either be a link out to an already existing JBrowse instance or display one in an iframe within the page itself.
+This module attempts to create a field on Gene pages that will either be an iframe or a link out to an existing JBrowse instance.

 It is purely a learning module.
-Hopefully some of this work will eventually make its way into the Tripal JBrowse module
+Hopefully some of this work will eventually make its way into the Tripal JBrowse module It is currently hardcoded with the i5k site in mind, for use on an upgraded Tripal 3 version of the site.

 ## Progress
  - [x] Get field, widget added